 Pre-finished hardwood floors in a gray finish are hot options for homeowners today.
 The gray finish can be achieved in varying shades, ranging from a whitewashed gray to a deeper charcoal gray.
 Choosing the pre-finished color option will depend on your specific likes and your home’s interior design.
 If you prefer site-finished floors, consider staining the hardwood floors in one of your preferred shades of gray.

 Installing hardwood floors is a great investment for your home’s appeal and value, and choosing the best overall design and color is important.
-To achieve one of these hot trends in wood flooring Little Elm TX, contact Wood Floors of Dallas at (972) 525-0026.
+To achieve one of these hot trends, contact us at Wood Floors of Dallas!